BIGJRA/BIGJRA.github.io/rejuv.md

 The Tyranitar is a tank on this field.
 Basically, it turns Normal type, and all its moves are turned to Normal type as well, adding to their damage.
-That, plus its single weakness now being Ghost, you’re gonna struggle with killing it.
+That, plus its single weakness now being Ghost, you're gonna struggle with killing it.
 His Kabutops is also tough to beat if it gets a Weak Armor speed boost.
-Otherwise, it’s not the hardest battle in the world if you can account for the Inverse Field.
+Otherwise, it's not the hardest battle in the world if you can account for the Inverse Field.
 Fire moves hit everything except Crustle and Tyranitar super effectively here - just watch out for the X-Scissor and Slash and Burn moves here and there.
 I